octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 ## Compiling smart contracts with *Truffle*

-In this part, the *tezos-example* box is used as example.
+In this part, the `tezos-example` box is used as an example.

 *Truffle* is mainly used for the smart contract compilation and deployment.
-It can also launch tests, but it is recommended to use a more complete tool, such as pytezos.
+It can also launch tests, but other tools such as *pytezos* can be used for that.

-Compiling smart contracts can easily be done with:
+Compiling smart contracts can be done with:

 ``` shell
 $ truffle compile